edasarl/express-notemplate/README.md

   It is advised to check for existence of obj.mydatakey before trying to use it.
   Listener arguments : e, locals

+New in version 0.1.19: page-bound scripts have allowed to use XMLHttpRequest and can setup setTimeout calls - the render event is guaranteed to be called upon completion of the handlers of those calls.

 Only nodejs-bound scripts can listen to these events (emitted by notemplate):